Do you have seasonal or year-round allergies?

 What to Look for in the Best Allergy Air Purifier

-Well, something you’ll quickly discover when looking for an air purifier for allergies is that not all products are created the same.
+One thing you’ll quickly learn when shopping for an air purifier for allergies is that not all products are created the same.

-In fact, there are several different types of technologies that manufacturers use to outfit their devices to clean the air.
+In fact, there are many different types of technologies that air purifiers use to clean the air.

 - A dedicated pre-filter